thu-ml/tianshou/docs/tutorials/cheatsheet.rst

 Multi-Agent Reinforcement Learning
 ----------------------------------

+This is related to `Issue 121 <https://github.com/thu-ml/tianshou/issues/121>`_.
+The discussion is still goes on.

 With the flexible core APIs, Tianshou can support multi-agent reinforcement learning with minimal efforts.

 Currently, we support three types of multi-agent reinforcement learning paradigms: